Nanditha-EROS/RetinaFace-in-PyTorch/README.md

 Make sure you have the `Resnet50_Final.pth` model weights in the correct path.

-Pretrain model and trained model are put in google cloud.
+Pretrain model and trained model are put in google drive(https://drive.google.com/drive/folders/1oZRSG0ZegbVkVwUd8wUIQx8W7yfZ_ki1).
 The model could be put as follows:

   ./weights/

       mobilenet0.25_Final.pth

       mobilenetV1X0.25_pretrain.tar

       Resnet50_Final.pth